Sir Thomas Rich's School: Modern history

 The school moved from the centre of Gloucester in May 1964.
 Changes included a new quadrangle of classrooms completed in 1994.
 The school has increased in size since 1990, with the addition of new buildings, such as a second quadrangle, sports hall, swimming pool, language block, music block, food technology block, a sixth form centre and a newly built pavilion.
 During 2013, the older sections underwent modernisation.
 During 2020 a new Economics, Entrepreneurship, Careers and Outreach Centre was built with a grant from the Clive and Sylvia Richard’s Charity of £70,000.

 In February 2020 the school was awarded the National Quality Mark For Careers Guidance.

 Facilities

 Sports

 Opened in 1999, the sports hall is part of the STRS Sports Centre complex which provides sports facilities for the school and Longlevens.
 The school also has a fitness suite that students are able to join for an annual fee.

 Arms

+The Tommy Psalm

+The school song, The Tommy Psalm, is believed to be one of oldest school-based psalms, yet of uncertain authorship.
+A celebration of the original donation on the part of Sir Thomas Rich, it is sung at the school prize-giving ceremony on speech day.

+Famously, the fifth line of the third verse neither fits in with the meter of the song nor is historically accurate.
+Were the sum to be changed to the historically accurate sum of six thousand pounds, then the line would then conform metrically.
+Nevertheless, the incorrect and disruptive amount is maintained as something of a charming curiosity.